InteractiveComputerGraphics/Latex4PowerPoint/README.md

 With the add-in you can open a dialog, enter something like $y = \sum_{i=0}^n x_i$ and you will get an equation in your slide.
 This is done by embedding  your Latex code in a template.
 Then, latex.exe is called in order to create a DVI which is afterwards converted in a PNG file by Ghostscript.
 The PNG is then inserted in your slide.
 Your Latex code is stored in  the generated PowerPoint object.
 Hence, you can edit your code later.

+Note, this add-in was previously hosted on sourceforge.net as "LatexAddin".

 ![screenshot](screenshot.jpg)

 ## Install Add-In